shouryasen/shouryasen.github.io/_pages/working_papers.md

 > ###### I offer a reevaluation of the history of authoritarian institutionalization, which centers the global economic shocks of the 1970s rather than the end of the Cold War.
 I find that institutionalization occurred after debt buildups.
 Debt buildups, in turn, happened as developing countries used favorable commodity shocks to jump-start attempts at economic growth and transformation.
 In addition to cooptation and credible commitments, I argue that institutionalization helped solve principal-agent problems in the process of debt-fueled growth by allowing for limited areas of political and economic competition; functions related to cooptation and credible commitments also widened the scope of politically feasible competition.
 I also find that debt flows to institutionalized regimes were less sensitive to subsequent negative economic shocks than flows to uninstitutionalized regimes, suggesting that lenders responded favorably to institutionalization.
 >

+**3. The Local Correlates of Democratic Transition**

+In another developing research agenda on the local politics of authoritarian coalitions, with Napon Jatusripitak, I study how personalistic voting in Thailand responds to structural as well as short-run political factors.
+We theorize and apply a novel measure of personalism with national-level coverage across constituencies, leveraging ballot design and the random assignment of candidate and party numbers in Thai elections.
+Results show that even isolated victories for programmatic parties, by weakening local brokerage networks, can weaken the local foundations of electoral autocracies.

+**The democratic externalities of programmatic electoral victory: evidence from Thailand** (with Napon Jatusripitak in preparation)
+>###### Can programmatic political parties reshape personalistic electoral systems?
+Exploiting random assignment of ballot numbers in Thai elections, we construct a measure of personalistic voting covering all constituencies, allowing us to systematically answer this question through a unique national-level panel study of the determinants of personalistic voting.
+Against predominant structuralist accounts, we find that programmatic parties weaken personalism in the short-run simply by coming to power locally, even in an electoral autocracy where they are prevented from forming a government.
+A range of empirical strategies, including a regression discontinuity design, show that constituencies where the liberal Move Forward Party came to power in 2023 saw significantly less personalistic voting in 2026.
+Evidence from interviews conducted in closely contested constituencies suggests that this was due to the weakening of underlying brokerage networks under programmatic incumbents.
+Even when victory is partial, programmatic parties can weaken the local, clientelistic, foundations of electoral autocracies.
+>